MyTooliT/ICOc/ReadMe.md

 ICOc requires at least Python `3.7`.
 Later versions should work too.
 You can download Python [here](https://www.python.org/downloads).

-When you install the package downloaded above, please do not forget to enable the checkbox “Add Python to PATH” in the setup window of the installer.
+When you install Python, please do not forget to enable the checkbox “Add Python to PATH” in the setup window of the installer.

 #### ICOc